Museum of Ancient Art, Aarhus: Collection

 The museum collection includes about 4000 original artifacts from the ancient cultures in the mediterranean.
-The mummy of the tempel singer Tabast and amulets in earthenware, clay figurines, bronze bowls and incense tubs illustrates Ancient Egypt and other Near Eastern oriental cultures.
+The mummy of the temple singer Tabast and amulets in earthenware, clay figurines, bronze bowls and incense tubs illustrates Ancient Egypt and other Near Eastern oriental cultures.
 Ancient Greece is represented with a collection of ceramics from Mycene, black and red-ceramics from Athens and decorated ceramics from Corinthia.
 Votive offerings for the gods and burial gifts to the dead in the form of clay figures in bronze and drinking cups shows aspects of religious life.
 Lamps, utensils, keys, game pieces and glas shows everyday life in Roman society.

 The Greek coin collection is one of the most extensive in Northern Europe with about 2500 Greek and Roman coins spanning the East Greek city states in present-day Turkey to coins from the Hellenic kingdoms.
-The Roman coins contains coins from the earliest Republic when they more closely resembled metal lumps to the late Antique period when the coins were engraved with portrait of Emperor Constantine.
+The Roman coins contains coins from the earliest Republic when they more closely resembled metal lumps to the late antique period when the coins were engraved with portrait of Emperor Constantine.